shubharthaksangharsha/apsara2.0/README.md

 - **Multi-Talented**: Apsara 2.0 boasts a wide range of capabilities, including:
     - Playing music on Spotify and YouTube
     - Performing mathematical calculations
-    - Send Mail, Search Mails, Save Drafts of Gmail account
+    - Send Mail, Search Mails, Save Drafts of Gmail
     - Search any Finance News using Yahoo Finance
-    - Creating or Checking upcoming Calendar Meetings
+    - Creating or Checking upcoming Meetings
     - Checking the weather
     - Reading and writing files
     - Restarting or shutting down your laptop